RE-TOOL 21: Art Preparation Skills Development Program

 - Provide a network of ongoing mentorship and support to graduating RE-TOOL 21 cohort participants to ensure a successful transition into the arts and cultural sector.

-The 2020 cohort will conclude with a practicum experience completed within six months of the final weekend intensive.
+The 2022 cohort will conclude with a practicum experience completed within four months of the final weekend intensive.

 Workshop Topics May Include